-Direct losses on different elements at risk are evaluated applying vulnerability functions.
+Direct losses on different elements at risk are evaluated by applying vulnerability functions.
 This links hazard intensity to the expected loss (economic loss or number of affected people) while counting for associated uncertainty.
-Vulnerability functions are differentiated for each typology of exposed elements and take into account local factors, such as typical constructive typologies for infrastructures or crop seasonality for agricultural production.
-In the case of flooding, vulnerability is a function of water depth.
-This is with the exception of agricultural production, for which vulnerability is a function of the season in which a flood occurs.
+Vulnerability functions are differentiated by the typology of exposed elements, and also take into account local factors, such as typical constructive typologies for infrastructures or crop seasonality for agricultural production.
+In the case of floods, vulnerability is a function of water depth.
+For agricultural production, the vulnerability is a function of the season in which a flood occurs.
 In the case of agricultural drought, losses are computed in terms of lack of production for different crops from a nominal expected production.
-A similar approach is used for hydrological drought, the evaluation of which focusses on loss of hydropower production.
+A similar approach is used for hydrological drought, the evaluation of which focuses on loss of hydropower production.